zacbraddy/Vimspirational/README.md

 1. Install [vim-plug](https://github.com/junegunn/vim-plug#installation), you only need to put the `.vim` file in the autoload folder of your `$HOME/.vim` folder, dead simple
 1. Open up vim and use the command `:PI` to install all the plugins probably best to restart VIM after that just to be sure
 1. Follow the quick install instructions from the [YouCompleteMe github README](https://github.com/Valloric/YouCompleteMe#windows) you'll need to install Python, and CMake as part of it and then compile the executables using the the install.py with the --js-completer flag.
 One important distinction from the install README is that in that they compile in the .vim/bundle but remember as part of vim-plug we've actually installed the plugin in the .vim/plugged folder instead.
+1. Copy the .zshrc file into your home directory so you get the aliases etc. that I've made

 ## Plugins I'm using